kolkhis/prolug-coursework/unit6_worksheet.md

 ## Definitions/Terminology
 * Firewall: A network security tool that monitors and controls inbound and outbound network traffic based on predefined security rules.
 * Zone: A logical grouping of network interfaces in a firewall configuration.
-A "zone" is a level of security or strictness in `firewalld`.
+Zones are levels of security or strictness in `firewalld`.
 With `firewalld`, one zone can be attached to a network interface at a time.
 * Service: In the context of firewalls, a service is an application or protocol (like HTTP, SSH, DNS, etc) that requires network access
 * DMZ (Demilitarized Zone): The part of the internal network that is used to separate internal and external networks.
 The DMZ allows access to your system, but limits its access to the internal network.
 * Proxy: A server that acts as an intermediary between a client and a server.